 2nd semester : mid of January - mid of July

-The Welcome Desk will help you and give you many advices on some matters, such as :
+The Welcome Desk team will help you and will give you many advice on important matters, such as :

 For citizens who do not come from the European Economic Area (EEA), a visa is required.

 How to apply for a visa to come to France ?

 To apply for a visa to come to France, you must contact the French consulate of your country of origin.
 Some consulates put online visa application forms.
 Once the form is completed, it must gather all the required supporting documents and file all at the consulate.

 The response times can vary.
 Refer to the website of the Ministry of Foreign Affairs for more information: http://www.diplomatie.gouv.fr/fr/venir-en-france-22365/

 The procedure you will have to follow to enter a French institution will depend on your nationality, the country in which you have been living, and your educational plans.